Jim Storrie - The laughing cavalier

 It was feared that Storrie had broken his leg during a 4-0 defeat at Blackpool in September, but the fears proved groundless.
 An X ray showed that he had merely trapped a nerve and sustained a bad bruise.

-"For Jim Storrie, watching in the stand, the frustration was enormous.
-'We lost 1-0 to a daisy cutter from outside the box.
-It was a dour game but enough to give Manchester the championship,' he said.
+'For Jim Storrie, watching in the stand, the frustration was enormous.
+"We lost 1-0 to a daisy cutter from outside the box.
+It was a dour game but enough to give Manchester the championship," he said.
 With four matches and eight points still to play for, the morale of Revie's men had been shot to pieces, and they still appeared in shock two days later, losing 3-0 at Sheffield Wednesday.
 Their defiance in fighting back from 3-0 down at Birmingham to draw the final match of the season 3-3 was not enough.
-Both Uniteds finished with 61 points, but Manchester's goal average was far superior."
+Both Uniteds finished with 61 points, but Manchester's goal average was far superior.'Storrie was recalled from injury to face Liverpool at Wembley in the final.
+Bobby Collins recalls that Storrie 'was injured but never told anybody because he was desperate to play and get a medal.'

 It was something of a mystery that Revie persisted with Storrie as a winger, but he had few alternatives with Johnny Giles moving inside to replace Bobby Collins when the Scottish veteran broke a thigh.
 Storrie had a thankless task, but played his part with courage and tenacity.

-Disheartened by the course of events, Storrie requested a transfer at the beginning of November in the hope of first team football elsewhere.
+Disheartened by the course of events, Storrie requested a transfer at the beginning of November in the hope of first-eam football elsewhere.
 In February 1967, he got his wish, returning to Scotland in a £13,500 move to Aberdeen.

 The deal was one of the first completed by new Millers manager Tommy Docherty.
 The controversial Scot had built a tremendous young team at Chelsea, leading them to the 1967 FA Cup final, but resigned in October after receiving a 28-day suspension following incidents on the club's summer tour to Bermuda.